emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 ### Customise match context with regex prefixes and suffixes

 You can customise searches to match specific code patterns using `:left-regex` or `:right-regex`.
-These let you “wrap” the search term in regex — useful for targeting things like assignments, function calls, or declarations.
+These options allow you to match a symbol only when it appears in a specific context — such as the left-hand side of an assignment or in a subroutine call.
+You can do this by prepending or appending regular expression fragments to your search term.

 #### Example 1: Match variable assignments (symbol on the left-hand side)